Nanocloud/nanocloud/README.md

 - qemuDrive absolute path to your virtual hard drive
 - qemuMachineUsername (Defaults to Administrator) windows account username
 - qemuMachinePassword (Defaults empty) windows account password
+- qemuImage is the name of your virtual hard drive without the path

 Storage configuration:
 - storageAddress (mandatory, defaults to 'localhost') storage service's IP